bharveyimmediate/support-prototype/_posts/2019-09-10-where-have-all-my-purchased-issues-gone.md

 ---
 layout: post
-title: How do I restore my previous purchases?
+title: Where have all my purchased issues gone?
 popular: false
 categories: [ownership, subscriptions]
 ---